 Prepare for a virtual interview

 A virtual job interview takes place remotely.
-It can be over the phone or video conferencing and other online communication platforms.
-To prepare for a virtual interview, test your computer’s microphone and video camera.
+It can be over the phone, video conferencing, or other online communication platforms.
+Test your computer’s microphone and video camera to prepare for a virtual interview.
 Be sure your computer and Wi-Fi connections are running smoothly.
-Dress professionally, use appropriate body language and facial expressions, just as if you are conducting an in-person interview.
-Do your homework prior to the appointment.
+Dress professionally and use appropriate body language and facial expressions, as if conducting an in-person interview.
+Do your homework before the appointment.
 Learn about the company and be prepared with your own interview questions.
 On the day of the interview, set up your equipment in a quiet place and let family and friends know that you are conducting a job interview.
-Remember to send a follow-up or thank you note for the interview.
+Remember to send a follow-up or thank-you note for the interview.